oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The remainder of this section describes each of these functional blocks in more detail.

-### TOSCA Processor
+## 4.2 TOSCA Processor

 At the core of a compliant TOSCA implementation is a TOSCA Processor that can create service representations from TOSCA service templates.
 A TOSCA Processor contains the following functional blocks:

-#### Parser
+### 4.2.1 Parser

+A TOSCA parser performs the following functions:

-- Accepts a single TOSCA file plus imported TOSCA files (files without a “service_template”)
+- Accepts a single TOSCA file plus imported TOSCA files (files without a `service_template`)
 - Can (optionally) import these units from one or more repositories, either individually or as complete profiles
-- Outputs valid normalized node templates and <u>unresolved</u>
+- Outputs valid normalized node templates.
+Note that normalized node templates may include unresolved (*dangling*) requirements.
-  requirements (one-to-one equivalency)

-#### Resolver
+### 4.2.2 Resolver

-A resolver performs the following functions
+A resolver creates service representations based on normalized service templates.
+It performs the following functions:

-##### Creating Node Representations
+1. Creating Node Representations based on normalized node templates.

-- Converts normalized node templates to node representations.
    - Either one-to-one or one-to-many if multiplicity is involved.
-    - Node templates with a "select" directive create a node in the local representation graph that is a reference to the selected node (from the local or a remote representation graph).
+   - Node templates with a `select` directive create a node in the local representation graph that is a reference to the selected node (from the local or a remote representation graph).
-    - Node templates with a "substitute" directive create a node in the local representation graph that is associated to a remote representation graph created from the substitution template.
+   - Node templates with a `substitute` directive create a node in the local representation graph that is associated to a remote representation graph created from the substitution template.
-- Determines the values of the node properties and attributes
+   - The resolver assigns values to node properties and attributes in node representations based on values or functions defined in the corresponding node templates.
-    - From inputs
-    - By applying intrinsic functions (e.g. get_property, etc.)
    - Some property and attribute values cannot be initialized since they either depend on other uninitialized properties or attributes or need to access other node representations via relationships that have not been yet initialized.

-##### Creating Relationships connecting Node Representations
+2. Creating Relationships that Connect Node Representations

+   - Some relationships can be created directly based on target node templates specified in node template requirements.
-- Relationships are created by Requirement Fulfillment
+   - Other relationships are created by fulfilling dangling requirements.
      - If a requirement uses a node_filter that refers to uninitialized properties or attributes, then the fulfillment of this requirement is postponed until all referred properties or attributes are initialized.
      - A circular dependency signifies a erroneous template and shall report an error
      - After a relationship is created, properties and attributes that depend on it to be initialized will be initialized.
-- In the end all requirements are satisfied and all relationships are added to the representation graph.
-    - An unsatisfied non-optional requirement results in an error.
+   - At the end of this process all mandatory requirements must be satisfied and all relationships are added to the representation graph.
+An unsatisfied non-optional requirement results in an error.

-##### Substitution Mapping
+3. Substitution Mapping

-- When substitution is directed for a node, the resolver creates a new representation according to the substitution template, basically creating a service that is represented by the substituted node.
+   - When substitution is directed for a node, the resolver creates a new service representation based on the substituting template, basically creating a service that represents the internals of the substituted node.
-- The substitution service is initialized from the properties of the substituted node and the workflows of the substitution service act as operations for the substituted node (that is, the behavior of the node is substituted by the substitution service).
+   - The substituting service is initialized from the properties of the substituted node and the workflows of the substituting service act as operations for the substituted node (that is, the behavior of the node is substituted by the substituting service).
    - This is defined via substitution mapping rules.

-### Orchestrator
+## 4.3 Orchestrator

 An orchestrator performs the following actions:

-- (Continuously) turns node representations into zero or more node implementations (one-to-any)
+- (Continuously) turns node representations into one or more node implementations
-- (Continuously) updates node representation attribute values (error if they do not adhere to TOSCA type validation clauses or property definition validation clauses) *\[we still don’t know how to handle multiplicity\]*
+- (Continuously) updates node representation attribute values (error if they do not adhere to TOSCA type validation clauses or property definition validation clauses)
-- (Continuously) reactivates the resolver: outputs and even satisfaction of requirements may change.
+- (Continuously) reactivates the resolver: outputs may change attribute values, which can require refulfillment of dangling requirements or resubsitution of substituted nodes.
 - (Optionally) changes the node representations themselves for day 2 transformations.

-#### Changes in the representation graph
+## 4.4 Changes in the Representation Graph

 During the lifetime of a service there can be several actions or events that change the representation graph of the running service.